Frequently Asked Questions

 How adaptable is this curriculum for classroom settings?

 Very!
-We’ve crafted the curriculum to be usable both by parents at home and Sunday School teachers in classrooms.
+We’ve crafted the curriculum to be usable both by parents at home and by teachers in a classroom or church school setting.
 The Activity Book includes group activities and reproducible coloring pages as well as one-on-one projects for each lesson.
+To learn more about licensing the right to reproduce instructor or student material, send email to firstname.lastname@example.org.

 Who are the authors and what do they believe?